Qu'Appelle River Dam

 During the time of glaciation on North America, the retreating glacier would block the flow north and would force the water flow down the Qu'Appelle River.
 When the glaciers retreated further, water would then flow north.
 Before the Gardiner Dam was built, spring flows were high enough to allow water down the Qu'Appelle but would dry up later in the fall.
 Now as the Qu'Appelle Dam always retains the water of Lake Diefenbaker, water is released into the Qu'Appelle River in order to maintain flows throughout the entire year.
 This serves the farmers along the Qu'Appelle who use it for irrigation and watering their livestock.

+There are multiple dams and lakes along the Qu'Appelle River as it meanders through the glacial meltwater-carved Qu'Appelle Valley en route to its mouth at the Assiniboine River in Manitoba.
+These lakes and dams provide a stable water source for consumption and recreation.
+Some of these include Eyebrow Lake, Buffalo Pound Lake, Craven Dam, the Fishing Lakes, Crooked Lake, and Round Lake.

+Tourism and access

+Public access to the Qu'Appelle Dam is from a scenic viewpoint that provides views of the dam itself, Lake Diefenbaker, and the Qu'Appelle Valley.
+A short road from Highway 19 leads to the viewpoint.
+Along the top of the dam runs the Canadian Pacific Railway; the dam was designed with this type of loading in mind.

+Douglas Provincial Park (named after former premier of Saskatchewan Tommy Douglas) extends from the dam to the community of Mistusinne to the north.
+Lake Diefenbaker has over 800 km of shoreline and around the lake there are many communities, parks, and recreational facilities, such as campgrounds, beaches, golf courses, and marinas.